Laboratories

 Functional Food Laboratory (LABAFs)

-Location: Health Sciences Center, Block J, 2nd floor, room 13.
+Location: Health Sciences Center, Block J, 2nd floor, rooms 13 and 15

 The projects developed in the LABAFs are characterized by the interface between Food Science and Nutrition Biochemistry and are developed in partnership with different UFRJ units (IQ, IMPG, IBqM, IPPN) and National (INCA, UFF , UNIRIO, UFRRJ, EMBRAPA) and International Research Institutions (Cornell University and Ohio State University).